jundalisay/sp/content/en/research/yogananda/autobiography/chapter-09.md

 “Little sir, please be seated.
 I am talking to my Divine Mother.”

 Silently I had entered the room in great awe.
 The angelic appearance of Master Mahasaya fairly dazzled me.

 With silky white beard and large lustrous eyes, he seemed an incarnation of purity.
 His upraised chin and folded hands apprized me that my first visit had disturbed him in the midst of his devotions.

 His simple words of greeting produced the most violent effect my nature had so far experienced.
 The bitter separation of my mother’s death I had thought the measure of all anguish.
 Now an agony at separation from my Divine Mother was an indescribable torture of the spirit.
 I fell moaning to the floor.

 “Little sir, quiet yourself!”
-The saint was sympathetically distressed.

-Abandoned in some oceanic desolation, I clutched his feet as the sole raft of my rescue.

 “Holy sir, thy intercession!
 Ask Divine Mother if I find any favor in Her sight!”